ysengoku/42-Minishell/README.md

 ## Minishell
-Minishell is a dynamic shell implementation in C including redirection, piping and expansion of environment variable as well as essential builtins.It was developped as the first team project within 42 school cursus.
+Minishell is a dynamic shell implementation in C including redirection, piping, signal and expansion of environment variable as well as some essential builtins.
+It was developped as the first team project within 42 school cursus.

 ### Usage
 #### Interactive mode